Low-Cost Privacy-Preserving Decentralized Learning: Pairwise Network Differential Privacy

-Therefore, $\privacyzsumsingleround{a}{v}{T}$ quantifies the \emph{privacy leaked} from $a$ to $v$, and our goal is to constrain it to a minimal value.
+with $\mu_X$ and $\mu_Y$ the densities of $X$ and $Y$. \end{definition} Therefore, $\privacyzsumsingleround{a}{v}{T}$ quantifies the \emph{privacy leaked} from $a$ to $v$, and our goal is to constrain it to a minimal value.
 This decentralized approach harnesses communication topology, in contrast to \ac{DP} or Renyi-\ac{DP}, thus fully exploiting the specificity of a decentralized context.

 The choice of this privacy guarantee is further motivated by the synergy between Rényi-\ac{DP} and Gaussian noise~\cite{mironovRenyiDifferentialPrivacy2017}, as the following lemma underlines:

 \begin{lemma} \cite{gilRenyiDivergenceMeasures2013} Suppose that $X\sim\mathcal{N}(\mu_X, \Sigma)$ and $Y\sim\mathcal{N}(\mu_Y, \Sigma)$.
 Then for all $\alpha>1$, we have: